compsigh/compsigh/events/BLOOM/README.md

 We'll continue to not offer cash prizes.

-Some ideas for this year's prizes:
+First place:

+- [compsigh/BLOOM merch](https://github.com/compsigh/compsigh/issues/36)
+- Automatic approval for $200 microgrant to work on your project
-- Discord Nitro
+- Discord Nitro or subscription or membership to an educational or creative software up to $100

+Second place:

+- Automatic approval for $200 microgrant to work on your project
-- Subscription or membership to an educational thing
+- Discord Nitro or subscription or membership to an educational or creative software up to $100

+Third place:

+- Automatic approval for $200 microgrant to work on your project

+People's Choice:

 - Plushie of Edward's cat
-- Spotify / Apple Music / YouTube Premium
-- compsigh-branded USB-C cable
-- compsigh-branded SSD
-- [compsigh/BLOOM merch](https://github.com/compsigh/compsigh/issues/36)

 ## Trophy